 When done, it should look something like this:

-For this post, I added a few other steps to the process to mimic what a real-world deployment might look like:
+For this post, I added a few other steps to the process to mimic a real-world deployment:

 - Create user: Creates the database user if it doesn't exist.

 - Add connect role: Adds the CONNECT role to the above user.